mindcruzer/outlook-round-robin/README.md

 school accounts, not personal accounts.

 The first thing you need to do is register an application with Azure AD.
 You can find the details of that [here](https://graph.microsoft.io/en-us/docs/authorization/app_only) under the `Register the application in Azure Active Directory` section.
+For permissions, select the `Microsoft Graph` API, and choose the following *Application* permissions:
+- Read mail in all mailboxes
+- Read and write mail in all mailboxes
+- Send mail as any user

 Once that's done, rename `settings.py.example` to `settings.py` and add the following values from your application registration to `settings.py`: